 - If you have chosen to create an ISO or a WIM file, specify the full path to the resulting file, including the file name. - If you have chosen to upload the components to Acronis PXE Server, specify the machine with the PXE server and provide the user name and password of an administrator on it. - 8.
-[Optional] Specify the Windows drivers to be added to Windows PE.
+[Optional.]
+Specify the storage controller drivers and/or network adapter drivers that you want to add to the media.
+Click Add and specify the path to the necessary .inf file for a corresponding SCSI, RAID, SATA controller or a network adapter.
+You will have to repeat this procedure for each driver you want to be included in the bootable media.